Emilsivertsson/Stage-Oracle/README.md

 - You could also mount a Docker image of mySql, for help on how to do this please see the Docker homepage,\
   or this tutorial https://youtu.be/kphq2TsVRIs?si=wS20hxnnLG2CAxr4

+2. You need to install Mailhog to be able to send emails from the application.
+    - Easy way to install Mailhog is to use Docker.\
+      Run the following command in your terminal:\
+      `docker run -d -p 1025:1025 -p 8025:8025 mailhog/mailhog`
+    - You can access the Mailhog web interface at localhost:8025 to see the emails that are sent from the application.

-2. Clone this repository to your computer and open it in your IDE.
+3. Clone this repository to your computer and open it in your IDE.
     - run the applications
     - The applications will run on localhost:8080 and localhost:8081
     - The applications use HTTP requests to communicate with each other, so make sure you start them both.